What is Nephrology?

 Most of the disorders found in the kidneys can be detected through a string of urine tests.
 However with more advanced conditions other tests that may be required are Ultrasound, CT scanning, Angiography, or a Renal biopsy.
 These tests will all be performed by a Nephrologist.

 Once diagnosed with a kidney condition treatments are commonly medications.
 Only when the condition becomes a chronic kidney disease or a stage five kidney disorder will dialysis or a transplant be necessary.
 Many Nephrologist will specialize in the chronic kidney disease, some are known as interventional Nephrologist.
 They will focus on the stage five kidney diseases that require dialysis and transplant.

 Nephrology nurses will most often focus on monitoring patients who undergo kidney treatment and also monitor any post transplant patients to watch for infection and to continue immunosuppressive regimens.

 Although these kidney disorders and diseases can be common, you will still need to see a specialist.

-And the financial burdens that are shouldered by patients and their families are not really optional.
+The financial burdens that are shouldered by patients and their families are not really optional if you want that loved one to get better.
 You can find financial help with Nationwide Biweekly Administration (http://www.Facebook.com/Nationwide).
 But it is important to have the right insurance coverage before anything happens.
-As many nurses will attest, there are times (chemo therapy, radiology treatments) when insurance can be used legitimately to help defray the costs of maintaining a normal life – for example insurance may be used purchase wigs or other self esteem building products.
+As many nurses will attest, there are times (chemo therapy, radiology treatments) when insurance can be used legitimately to help defray the costs of maintaining a normal life – for example insurance may be used purchase wigs for cancer patients.